Hiimus/arca_bookstore/TESTING.md

 #### Non-Registered Users
 - As a non-registered user I want to browse multiple products so that I can look without narrowing down a search.
-    - A non-registered user can browse multiple product either from the home page, where the user can see a sample of products from different categories.
-From here the non-registered user have many options on browsing multiple products.
+    - A non-registered user can browse multiple products either from the home page, where the user can see a sample of products from different categories.
+From here the non-registered user has many options on browsing multiple products.
 The user can either click on the products links in the navbar/main nav, click on the "Click here to see all books" hyperlink, or click on one of the category images.

 <details>
   <summary>Browsing Products</summary>